isc-projects/bind9/doc/notes/notes-current.rst

 - Implement ``draft-vandijk-dnsop-nsec-ttl``, NSEC(3) TTL values are now set to the minimum of the SOA MINIMUM value and the SOA TTL.
 [GL #2347].

+- Reduce the supported maximum number of iterations that can be configured in an NSEC3 zones to 150.
+[GL #2642]

 Bug Fixes
 ~~~~~~~~~